Microformats Would Benefit from a Pseudo-Namespace

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-The idea behind pseudo-namespaces is not new, and they already mean an aid in large projects as part of a defensive web development strategy.
-They basically mean to add a prefix to ID or class names in order to create more efficient style sheets, preserve meaning, and save flexibility.
+The idea behind namespaces is not new, and they already mean an aid in large projects as part of a defensive development strategy.
+They basically mean to add a prefix to ID and class names in order to create more efficient style sheets, preserve meaning, and ensure flexibility.

-For microformats, running around not using something like pseudo-namespaces means problems that should be judged critical in the long run:
+For microformats, not using something like namespaces means problems that will turn critical in the long run:

-The hCard microformat alone theoretically blocks more than 20 class names, use of hCalendar blocks 3, at least, and other microformats also require class names that might be legitimate names for other uses.
-This means a clear limitation: Once an author settles for a microformat, imprudent use and, above all, formatting of certain classes eventually becomes a problem.
+The hCard microformat alone blocks more than 20 class names, use of hCalendar blocks 3, at least, and other microformats also require class names that might be legitimate names for other uses.
+This means a limitation: Once an author settles for a microformat, use and, above all, formatting of certain classes can become a problem.

-, for example, leaves authors all room to use names they wish; at least it reduces the likelihood that there are any conflicts.
-It means a “win/win”—not only will it become simpler to add microformats to existing projects, but also could the microformats community go on inventing even more formats.
+A general or microformat-specific prefix would mitigate this: mf-photo, for example, leaves authors all room to use names they wish; at least it reduces the likelihood that there are conflicts.
+It means a “win/win”—not only will it become simpler to add microformats to projects, but could the microformats community also go on creating more formats.

-As the former point shows, some microformats affect authoring by adding an unnecessary cognitive burden: “What class names cannot be safely used anymore since occupied by microformats on our site?”
+As the former point shows, some microformats affect authoring by adding an unnecessary cognitive burden: “What class names cannot be used safely anymore, because they’re occupied by microformats?”

 This is a question nobody should be forced to ask.
-Microformats may be hip and cool, but it’s not their job to constrain web development and to make work harder.
-This is a very strict point of view, but seen probabilistically, microformat development might result in blocking every name available, meaning that one day, there’s need to create class name whitelists for web authors (this is probably an exaggeration).
+Microformats may be cool, but it’s not their job to constrain web development and to make work harder.
+This is a strict point of view, but theoretically, development of microformats could result in blocking every name available; meaning that one day, there’s need to create class name whitelists for web authors (this is probably an exaggeration).

-But hopefully, the point is clear: The uncontrolled spreading of microformat class names isn’t trivial and has a clear impact on everyday work, as soon as people want to use microformats but also stay independent.
-And still a simple thing like a prefix might help, so that anyone can use microformats and at the same time be unconstrained when it comes to other code.
+But hopefully, the point is clear: The uncontrolled spreading of microformat class names isn’t trivial and has a clear impact on everyday work, as soon as people want to use microformats but also like to stay independent.
+A simple thing like a prefix might help, so that anyone can use microformats and at the same time be unconstrained when it comes to other code.

-The larger the project and the more decorators, designers, or developers involved, the greater the likelihood that there are unforeseen display problems when maintaining and extending the project.
-In practice this appears to prove as a fact.
-Microformats currently, unnecessarily increase this likelihood as illustrated above, just due to the fact that they require developers who are aware of the constraints imposed by microformats.
-This is superfluous.
+For the reasons already mentioned, the larger the project and the more decorators, designers, and developers involved, the greater the likelihood that there are unforeseen display problems maintaining and expanding the respective project.
+Microformats currently require developers to be aware of the constraints imposed by microformats.
+This is, again, avoidable.

-❧ The argument had to ignore the history of certain microformats, like hCard’s intentional and far-reaching congruence with vCard.
-It’s biased towards pseudo-namespaces, which must not mean the only solution.
-For some, the mentioned problems might still appear abstract; in that case I hope that there’s agreement that it’s useful to look for solutions that avoid problems by design.
+❧ The argument had to ignore the history of certain microformats, like hCard’s intentional congruence with vCard.
+It’s biased towards namespaces, as these must not mean the only solution.
+For some, the mentioned problems might appear abstract and distant; in that case I hope that there’s agreement that it’s useful to look for solutions that avoid problems by design.

-I ask the microformats community to reconsider current practice at least not to amplify the mentioned problems.
+I ask the microformats community to reconsider current naming practices at least not to amplify the mentioned problems.
 In the long run, microformats should not stand in their own way.

 Curiously, this is one of the most challenging articles I’ve ever written.
-Even now, after about 20 revisions and several printouts, I’m still not happy.
-On the other hand, I’m wildly passionate about the subject.
+Even now, after about 20 reviews and revisions, I’m still not happy.
+On the other hand, I’m passionate about the subject.
 I’m looking forward to your thoughts.

 Update (September 14, 2007)